Boyne272/Parallel_Game_of_Life/README.md

-# ACSE 6.2 - Parallel Game Of Life with MPI
+## Parallel Game Of Life with MPI

+Using MPI the famous cellular automaton (game of life) model has been implemented in a scalable manner.
+It has been tested on up to 128 processors on the imperial CX1 computer cluster with runtime improvements of 80%.

 12th to 17th March 2019

-By Richard Boyne CID 01057503
+By Richard Boyne (GitHub:Boyne272, CID: 01057503)

 ## Repsoitory Structure
 * C++ code is kept in a visual studio project within vs\_gol/ with the raw .cpp and .h files in vs\_gol/vs\_gol/